polakowo/vectorbt/apps/candlestick-patterns/README.md

 ### 2) Create an environment + install deps

-If you already have a `requirements.txt` in this directory:

 ```bash
 uv venv
 uv pip install -r requirements.txt
 ```

-If you have (or migrate to) a `pyproject.toml`, `uv` can install from it as well.

 ### 3) Run the app